open-policy-agent/gatekeeper-library/website/docs/validation/allowedrepos.md

 # Allowed Repositories

 ## Description
 Requires container images to begin with a string from the specified list.
+To prevent bypasses, ensure a '/' is added when specifying DockerHub repositories or custom registries.
+If exact matches or glob-like syntax are preferred, use the k8sallowedreposv2 policy.

 ## Template
 ```yaml